WIMZ-FM

 WIMZ-FM (103.5 MHz) is a commercial radio station in Knoxville, Tennessee, serving East Tennessee.
 It is owned by Midwest Communications and broadcasts a classic rock radio format.
 The studios and offices are on Sharps Ridge Memorial Park Drive in Knoxville.

-Weekday mornings begin with The John Boy and Billy Show syndicated by Premiere Networks from WRFX Charlotte.
+Weekday mornings begin with The John Boy and Billy Show syndicated by Premiere Networks from WRFX in Charlotte.
 Local DJs are heard the rest of the day.
 On weekends, WIMZ carries The House of Hair with Dee Snider and Time Warp with Bill St. James.
 The station is heard on the iHeartRadio website and app.